 The Fisher-Yates shuffle that places the mines is identical across operators.
 The HMAC-SHA256 byte stream that seeds the shuffle is identical.
 The multiplier table calibration is the only operator-level variable.

-- For each brand: place 50-100 sample Mines rounds at varied mine counts (1, 3, 5, 10 typical).
+- Place 50-100 sample Mines rounds at varied mine counts (1, 3, 5, 10, 24).

 - Capture server-seed hash before each round.
 Record client seed, nonce, recorded mine layout, recorded cashout outcome.